data-to-insight/ssd-data-model/README.md

 Further/additional documentation relating to this specification: -tbc-

 ### Current Phase
+The project is following a transparent and interative development cycle within the following anticipated deployment process.
+Stakeholder [feedback](feedback) is welcomed at any point.

 #### <a id="user-research"></a> User Research
 - Approach outline and user research with LA's to look at how data works in relevant services, consider data gaps, challenges and opportunities
 #### <a id="prototype"></a> Prototype
 - Detailed survey of current data item usage, link data items to strategic goals, develop the prototype specification utising peer feedback
 #### <a id="deploy"></a> Deploy(pilot)
-- Deploy to pilot councils by developing reporducable implementations
+- Deploy with support to pilot councils by developing reporducable implementations
 #### <a id="feedback"></a> Feedback
-- Product delivered to the DfE and support for adoption by LA's
+- Product delivered to the DfE and offer supported adoption for LA's
 #### <a id="continuous-deployment"></a> Continuous Deployment
 - Maintenance roadmap agreement and iterative improvement driven iterative approach

-### Get in touch
+### <a id="feedback"></a> Feedback

 If you have any questions about this repo, code or the structure definition, contact the project leads via the ([D2I the web site](https://www.datatoinsight.org/collaboration))